 What is Aromatherapy?

-Holistic Aromatherapists also seek to explore the psychological and spiritual aspects of an individual’s response to aromatic extracts and enhance the innate healing process.
+Holistic Aromatherapists also explores the psychological + spiritual aspects of our response to these amazing aromatic extracts.
+And thereby enhance the healing process.

-As an holistic therapy, Aromatherapy is both a preventative approach to well-being and an active treatment during acute and chronic stages of illness or ‘dis’ease.
+As an holistic therapy, Aromatherapy is both a preventative approach to well-being.
+Along with being an active treatment during acute + chronic stages of illness or ‘dis-ease.

-- Aromatherapy takes the best that nature has to offer, beautiful aromas, and brings it into our homes, our cars, and our workplaces.
+- Aromatherapy takes the best that nature has to offer: beautiful aromas!
+And brings it into our homes, our cars + our workplaces.
 Oooohh!

 How does an Aromatherapist use essential oils?

 The power of essential oils may be used in a number of ways.
 You may be given a blend to add to your bath, to use as an inhalation, to keep in your purse, etc.

 One of the most popular is massage, or reflexology.
 Enhancing the healing benefits of the complementary therapies.

 Your aromatherapist may develop a room spray for you.
 To use at home.
 Or in the workplace.
 To calm you while driving.
 Or comfort fractious toddlers at bedtime.